 - 1. Select a children's trade book to begin to build a thematic unit Literature based - 2.
-Select grade level (Kindergarten, 1st or 2nd.) - 3.
+Select grade level (1st, 2nd or 3rd Grade) - 3.
 Write a letter to families explaining the theme and outlining activities.
 Please make the letter creative and informative. - 4.
-For this thematic unit you will create 12 integrated lesson plans using at least 10 other children's books based on the same theme, these plans are to be as follows: Each unit is contain the following: - Initiating lesson - 3 Science Lessons- including science kit lesson - 3 Social Studies Lessons- geography, history, cultural diversity, and other social science of your choice. - 1 Reading lesson strategy, comprehension, language and vocabulary development - 1 Language Arts-listening, speaking, reading, writing, viewing and visually illustrating/demonstrating - 1 Math - 1 Creative area of your choice - 1 Culminating Lesson - 5.
+For this thematic unit you will create 11 integrated lesson plans using at least 10 other children's books based on the same theme, these plans are to be as follows: Each unit is contain the following: - Initiating lesson - 3 Science Lessons- including science kit lesson - 3 Social Studies Lessons- geography, history, cultural diversity, and other social science of your choice. - 1 lesson in Reading, Language Arts, Math and a Creative area of your choice

+- 1 Culminating Lesson - Note: You may integrate the subjects as they fit into your thematic unit, but one of the following must always be a component of each lesson-Science and Social Studies. - 5.
 Compile a list of children's books that correlate with your thematic unit.
-Use both 50 % fiction and non-fiction books.
+Use both fiction and non-fiction books.
 Please include: - Title, author, publisher, ISBN# and a synopsis of the book. - 6.
 Please develop an assessment activity.
 How will you know if the children learned as a result of this unit?
 Make the assessment activity meaningful and specific to your unit, it should directly correlate to your unit goals and Illinois Learning Standards. - 7.
 Topic should be well researched for optimum student learning.
-Write a research paper including a list of resources used to prepare your thematic unit, use APA format.
+Write a research paper including a list of resources used to prepare your thematic unit, use APA format. - 8.
+Please place entire thematic unit neatly in a binder well organized with tabs and a cover sheet.
+Turn in two copies-only one in binder will be returned.